 To start growing your team in Japan, you must establish a local entity- including an account with a local bank, a local office and an address registered as a subsidiary.
 This allows you to manage payroll, tax, benefits and compliance for your employees, but can take several months.

 Emerald can hire and payroll your workers, quickly and compliantly with their ready to go entity.
 Make growing your team simple with Emerald as a global partner.

 PROS AND CONS OF HIRING IN JAPAN

-Japan is a country with a rich culture and history.
-It is also one of the most technologically advanced countries in the world.
+Japan is one of the most technologically advanced countries in the world.
 The Japanese people are known for their work ethic and discipline.